joshbeckman/andjosh.github.io/_posts/2016-10-17-to-revisit-when-starting-a-new-job.md

 I watch and listen to [Sarah Kay captivate][6] with perfect timing, pure enthusiasm, and plenty of emotion.
 Her first poem is a near-perfect piece of performance, in my opinion.
 It reminds me that delivery is immensely important to the success of your message.

 I listen to [Ira Glass talk about the gap while creating][5] and think about the importance of maintaining that gap.
-In my experience, a great swatch of developers and tech workers allow that gap to close very quickly; meeting their own expectations and readily defending their work as the best possible.
+In my experience, a great swath of developers and tech workers allow that gap to close very quickly; meeting their own expectations and readily defending their work as the best possible.
 I remind myself that better work should always extend my grasp and I should know where to find it.

 [0]: https://www.principles.com
 [1]: https://vimeo.com/112107650